Scifabric/deployments/README.md

 NOTE: it's important to add a secret to protect your deployments.
 Don't use something easy.

+NOTE2: you'll need a Github OAuth token.
+Create one from your settings page, and give it only deployments permissions.

 Copy the config.py.template and rename to config.py.
 Add your own values.

 ## Customizing the commands